 The Florida Book Awards, established in 2006, is an annual awards program that recognizes, honors and celebrates the literature by Florida authors and books about Florida published in the previous year.
-Authors must be Florida residents, except in the nonfiction and visual arts categories, where the subject matter must focus on Florida.
+Authors must be Florida residents, except in the Florida nonfiction, cooking, and visual arts categories, where the subject matter must focus on Florida.

 The call for submissions of eligible books is announced in the summer and concludes in early January.
 By early March, medalists will be announced in each of the 11 categories.
-Awards will be presented to all award winners at a banquet in Tallahassee in April.
+Traditionally, awards are presented to all award winners at a banquet in Tallahassee in April.

 Florida Book Award-winning books are on permanent display in the library at the Governor's Mansion in Tallahassee, and in an exhibit case on the third floor of Florida State University's Strozier Library.